mapbender/mapbender-documentation/en/customization/yaml.rst

 A YAML file that has been exported over the console cannot be placed under app/config/application to be imported in a Mapbender installation.
 The YAML format that is produced by exporting over the console is different from the YAML format of the files under app/config/application.
-The former is produced by a machine and the latter is code written by a developer.

 **Import**